*** This post is part of our Go Beyond People Counting series ***

 To start measuring customer dwell time, all that needs to be done is to create a zone in the intuitive web based Vector 4D set up interface.
 Zones work like count lines, however instead of counting when people pass through them, they count when people are within them.
 The image on the right shows the count zone set up next to the Irisys office reception desk.

 As detailed in the Introducing Vector 4D post, the Vector 4D uses a Time of Flight sensor to detect invisible infrared light that has been reflected off people passing beneath it and can accurately identify when there is a person present.
 It can do so even in tough lighting conditions such as bright sunshine and darkness.
 Privacy is also protected as the sensor only sees the infrared image and no individuals can be identified.
-The camera on the device is only for setup and audit purposes.
+The camera on the device is only for setup and audit purposes - the device will continue to function normally even if the camera is covered after setup.

 Dwell time histogram

 Once the dwell data has been captured, the system stores it and is able to create histogram charts that show the distribution of time spent in the zone.
-The chart above shows the dwell time distribution for today from the Vector 4D installed in our office’s reception.
+The chart above shows the dwell time distribution for a typical day at the Irisys offices main reception desk - all capture by a Vector 4D.

 In retail, product displays and advertisements can have huge impact on sales.
 Gondola end displays are known to increase sales by up 160% (Shop!
 Association – POP Compliance) so it is important that this valuable space is used effectively.